qiaopengjun5162/ohw-elf-firmware/README.md

 |     RAM     |                                                           400 KB                                                           |                                                     264 KB                                                     |                                           96 KB                                           |                                              256 KB                                              |                                         256 KB                                         |
 |     ROM     |                                                        384 KB + 4 M                                                        |                                                   16 KB + 2 M                                                   |                                           512 KB                                           |                                               1 M                                               |                                           1 M                                           |
 |  MCU Price  |                                                            \$0.5                                                            |                                                      \$0.8                                                      |                                            \$2                                            |                                               \$3                                               |                                          \$20                                          |

+By default, the chip on the development board is not security-locked and has no security features enabled.

+Each chip model has its own specific locking protocol that varies by manufacturer.
+Please refer to your chip's technical documentation.

+We cannot assist with chip locking at this time. **Please note that this matter requires special attention**.